popularplugins/popular-plugins/README.md

 ##### 5. Research the Developer:
 Research the developer of the plugin you’re considering.
 Check their website and social media profiles to make sure they are reputable and have a good track record.
 By following these tips, you can ensure that you select the best WordPress plugin for your website.
 Doing your research and taking the time to try out plugins before you buy can help you make a more informed decision and save you time and money in the long run.

-Popularplugins.com is a great resource for WordPress users looking for the best plugins to make their website even more powerful.
+Popularplugins is a great resource for WordPress users looking for the best plugins to make their website even more powerful.
 With thousands of plugins available, users can find the perfect one to fit their needs and enhance the user experience of their website.
 The website also offers tutorials, support, and a community of experienced users that can help with any questions or issues.
 Popularplugins.com is an invaluable resource for any WordPress user looking to make the most of their website.